 CSCS card types and what they cover

-There are over 200 different CSCS card types, but the most common ones you'll encounter in general construction are: the Green Labourer card (for workers who have passed the CITB health, safety and environment test and hold a relevant CSCS award); the Blue Skilled Worker card (for workers with an NVQ Level 2 or 3 in a relevant occupation); the Gold Supervisor card; and the Black Manager card.
-Each has different qualification requirements and similar 5-year validity periods.
+CSCS issues 13 different card types.
+The far larger numbers sometimes quoted come from the hundreds of occupations those cards can cover, not the cards themselves.
+The most common ones you'll encounter in general construction are: the Green Labourer card (for workers who have passed the CITB health, safety and environment test and hold a relevant CSCS award); the Blue Skilled Worker card (for workers with an NVQ Level 2 or 3 in a relevant occupation); the Gold Supervisor card; and the Black Manager card.
+Each has different qualification requirements.
+Most carry a 5-year validity, with one exception worth knowing: since 1 February 2025 the first Green Labourer card is issued for 2 years rather than 5.

 The 5-year expiry cycle

 Most CSCS cards are valid for 5 years.
 The exact expiry date is on the front of the card.
-With a crew of even 10 workers, each hired at different times, you can easily have 10 different expiry dates staggered across any 5-year window — meaning on any given month, someone's card is potentially due for renewal.
+With a crew of even 10 workers, each hired at different times, you can easily have 10 different expiry dates staggered across any 5-year window, so in any given month someone's card is potentially due for renewal.

 Why cards lapse — and who is responsible

-Cards lapse when workers don't track their own expiry dates — which is common.
+Cards lapse when workers don't track their own expiry dates, which is common.
 As an employer, you're not legally liable for a worker's lapsed CSCS card in the same way you are for a lapsed Right-to-Work document.
 But you are responsible for access to site, project delivery, and in many cases, your contract with the principal contractor requires all workers to hold valid cards.
-A lapsed card is a project risk, not just a worker problem.
+A lapsed card is a project risk, not only a worker problem.

 The renewal process

-To renew a CSCS card, the worker needs: (1) a valid CITB Health, Safety and Environment test pass (tests are valid for 2 years); (2) a current, relevant NVQ or equivalent qualification; (3) an online application at cscs.uk.com with a fee.
+To renew a CSCS card, the worker needs: (1) a valid CITB Health, Safety and Environment test pass (tests are valid for 2 years); (2) the qualification that matches the card: a relevant NVQ or equivalent for skilled and supervisory cards, or the Level 1 Award in Health and Safety in a Construction Environment for the Labourer card; (3) an online application at cscs.uk.com with a fee.
 The card is typically issued within 5-7 working days.
-The key risk is the test booking lead time — popular test centres book up weeks in advance, so planning 6-8 weeks ahead is prudent.
+The main risk is the test booking lead time, because popular test centres book up weeks in advance, so planning 6-8 weeks ahead is prudent.